mitya777/mitya777.github.io/_posts/2015-03-15-gop-ferguson.markdown

 Lending their support to groups like #BlackLivesMatter is an opportunity for Conservatives to champion their most cherished beliefs: love of constitution, and hate of taxes.

-In [We The People: A Restoration of Constitutional Government](https://www.gop.com/platform/we-the-people/) the Republican Platform states:
+In [We The People: A Restoration of Constitutional Government](https://www.gop.com/platform/we-the-people/) the Republican Platform declares:

 > **We are the party of the Constitution**, the solemn compact which confirms our God-given individual rights and assures that all Americans stand equal before the law.